justinpombrio/no-nonsense-flamegraphs/README.md

 ## How do I use this crate?

 It's really really simple.
-Mark each of the functions you want to trace with `outln!("LABEL")`:
+Mark each of the functions you want to trace with `span!("LABEL")`:

-    use no_nonsense_flamegraphs::outln;
+    use no_nonsense_flamegraphs::span;

     fn myExistingFunctionRelatedToKittens() {
-      outln!("kittens"); // measures the span from now until it's dropped
+      span!("kittens"); // measures the span from now until it's dropped
       // existing kitten related functionality
     }

-More precisely, the `outln!` macro will measure the span of time from when it is called to when it is dropped at a closing curly brace.
+More precisely, the `span!` macro will measure the span of time from when it is called to when it is dropped at a closing curly brace.
 Most often you'll want to put it as the first statement in a function call, but you can put it in any block you want to measure.

-Once the `outln!` calls in are place, run your program and a flame graph marked with your LABELs will be saved at `flamegraph.svg` in your repo root.
+Once the `span!` calls in are place, run your program and a flame graph marked with your LABELs will be saved at `flamegraph.svg` in your repo root.
 The library will write to `stderr` if it is unable to create the file.

 It's safe to trace pretty hot loops.
-The overhead of a call to `outln!` in `--release` mode is only about 70ns on my laptop.
+The overhead of a call to `span!` in `--release` mode is only about 70ns on my laptop.
 However, _do not trace deeply recursive functions_, as they are liable to make large and unweildy flame graphs, and possibly even cause errors (printed to `stderr`) while this library tries to convert the trace to an SVG.